 Group Members will ensure that their processing of personal information is fair and lawful, and that a legal basis for processing personal information exists where required.
-Taking into account any specific provisions of a particular European or Member State law, Group Members will only process that personal information where:
+Where personal information is subject to European data protection law or this Policy, taking into account any specific provisions of a particular European or Member State law, Group Members will only process that personal information where:

-- the individual has given consent to the processing of his or her personal information and that consent meets the required standards under European data protection law; or - it is necessary for the performance of a contract to which the individual is party, or in order to take steps at the request of the individual before entering into a contract; or - it is necessary for compliance with a legal obligation to which the Group Member is subject where that legal obligation derives from European law or the law of a European Member State; or
+- the individual has given consent to the processing of his or her personal information and that consent meets the required standards under European data protection law; or - it is necessary for the performance of a contract to which the individual is party, or in order to take steps at the request of the individual before entering into a contract; or

-- it is necessary in order to protect the vital interests of the individual or of another individual, where the individual is physically or legally incapable of giving consent; or - it is necessary for the purposes of the legitimate interests pursued by a Group Member or by a third party, except where those interests are overridden by the interests or fundamental rights and freedoms of the individual.
+- it is necessary for compliance with a legal obligation to which the Group Member is subject where that legal obligation derives from European law or the law of a European Member State; or - it is necessary in order to protect the vital interests of the individual or of another individual; or - it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in a Group Member where that processing is set out either under European law or the law of a European Member State to which the Group Member is subject; or - it is necessary for the purposes of the legitimate interests pursued by a Group Member or by a third party, except where those interests are overridden by the interests or fundamental rights and freedoms of the individual.